harding/old-docs-history-bitcoin.org/en/developer-guide.md

 and historic blocks are left unchanged.

-This document describes this normal operating condition, along with conditions that can cause recent block chain history to become "mutable" (changeable), and provides tools for retrieving and using block chain data.
+This document describes this normal operating condition, along with conditions that can cause recent block chain history to become mutable (changeable), and provides tools for retrieving and using block chain data.

 ### Block Chain Overview